 The theory of LL and LR parsing is almost 50 years old: Knuth’s paper On the Translation of Languages from Left to Right that first defined LR(k) was published in 1965.
 This is only one of an incredible number of mathematically-oriented papers about parsing and language theory.
 Over the last 50 years academics have explored the mathematical dimensions of parsing with great vigor, but the field is nowhere near exhausted; even in the last five years we’ve seen some entirely new and important results published.
 One of the best surveys of the field is the book Parsing Techniques: A Practical Guide, whose bibliography contains over 1700 cited papers!

 Despite this vast body of theoretical knowledge, few of the parsers that are in production systems today are textbook cases of the theory.
 Many opt for hand-written parsers that are not based on any formalism at all.
 Language specifications are often defined in terms of a formalism like BNF, but it’s almost never the case that real parsers can be generated directly from this formalism.
 GCC moved away from their Bison-based parser to a handwritten recursive descent parser.
-While some notable language implementations do use Bison (like Ruby, PHP, and Go), many choose not to.
+So did Go.
+While some notable language implementations do use Bison (like Ruby and PHP), many choose not to.

 Why this divergence between theory and practice?
 While it is tempting to blame ignorance of the literature, that could hardly explain why GCC moved away from an LR parser.

 I think it is safe to say that pure LL and LR parsers have proven to be largely inadequate for real-world use cases.
 Many grammars that you’d naturally write for real-world use cases are not LL or LR, as we will see.
 The two most popular LL and LR-based parsing tools (ANTLR and Bison, respectively) both extend the pure LL and LR algorithms in various ways, adding features such as operator precedence, syntactic/semantic predicates, optional backtracking, and generalized parsing.